AlineCoutinho/site/content/home/experience.md

   Responsibilities include:

   * Course design and implementation
-  * Construction of teaching materials
+  * Creation of teaching materials
   * Training and evaluation of teaching assistants
   """